What is a Health Savings Account (HSA)?

 Another important aspect of HSAs is that HSAs can serve as a vehicle to save for medical expenses in retirement.
 This is because HSA funds can roll-over year over year.

 The US Department of the Treasury has a resource page on HSAs that can be found here.

 Questions and Answers About Health Savings Accounts (HSAs)

 How Can I Find an Agent To Establish a Health Savings Account?

 You can call your current insurance company to see if your current health insurance policy qualifies to be used with a Health Savings Account.
 A licensed health insurance agent can help you with this process.
 To find an agent in your area, click here.

 What If I Have a Qualified High-Deductible Health Plan But My Insurer Doesn't Offer the Health Savings Account Itself?

 AN HSA can be established through a qualified trustee or custodian who is different than your high-deductible health plan insurer.
-A trustee can be an insurance company or bank or any institution already approved to administer Medical Savings Accounts (MSAs) or IRAs.
+A trustee can be an insurance company or bank or any institution already approved to administer Health Savings Accounts (HSAs) or IRAs.
 Other trustees may be approved by the Treasury Department if they follow the procedures established.